hashicorp/terraform-provider-ad/docs/data-sources/user.md

 ### Required

-- **guid** (String, Required) The GUID of the user object.
-Alternatively it can be the SID, the Distinguished Name, or the SAM Account Name of the user.
+- **user_id** (String, Required) The user's identifier.
+It can be the group's GUID, SID, Distinguished Name, or SAM Account Name.

 ### Optional